tsjamison/c64-rtos/README.md

 Try changing the priorities to see how it affects which tasks run.

 Task 2 (Red) is running because it has the highest priority.
+You can put Task 2 to sleep, and allow lower priority tasks to run.
-If you hit STOP, then  you can issue the following:
+For example, if you hit STOP, then  you can issue the following:
 `?usr(6),1`
-That will put Task 2 to sleep, and allow Task 1 (WHITE) to run.
+That will put Task 2 to sleep waiting for signal 1, and allow Task 1 (WHITE) to run.
-You can re-enable Task 2 by doing:
+You can re-enable Task 2 by sending Task 2 the signal 1 it is waiting for:
 `?usr(7),2,1`